Sino-Indian border dispute: The Macartney-Macdonald Line

 In 1893, Hung Ta-chen, a senior Chinese official at St. Petersburg, gave maps of the region to George Macartney, the British consul general at Kashgar, which coincided in broad details.
 In 1899, Britain proposed a revised boundary, initially suggested by Macartney and developed by the Governor General of India Lord Elgin.
 This boundary placed the Lingzi Tang plains, which are south of the Laktsang range, in India, and Aksai Chin proper, which is north of the Laktsang range, in China.
-This border, along the Karakoram Mountains, was proposed and supported by British officials for a number of reasons.
+This border, along the Karakoram Mountainss, was proposed and supported by British officials for several reasons.
 The Karakoram Mountains formed a natural boundary, which would set the British borders up to the Indus River watershed while leaving the Tarim River watershed in Chinese control, and Chinese control of this tract would present a further obstacle to Russian advance in Central Asia.
 The British presented this line, known as the Macartney-MacDonald Line, to the Chinese in 1899 in a note by Sir Claude MacDonald.
 The Qing government did not respond to the note.
 According to some commentators, China believed that this had been the accepted boundary.

 1899 to 1947

 Both the Johnson-Ardagh and the Macartney-MacDonald lines were used on British maps of India.
-Until at least 1908, the British took the Macdonald line to be the boundary, but in 1911, the Xinhai Revolution resulted in the collapse of central power in China, and by the end of World War I, the British officially used the Johnson Line.
-However they took no steps to establish outposts or assert actual control on the ground.
+Until at least 1908, the British took the Macdonald line to be the boundary, but in 1911, after the collapse of central power in China, and by the end of World War I, the British officially used the Johnson Line.
+However, they took no steps to establish outposts or assert actual control on the ground.
 In 1927, the line was adjusted again as the government of British India abandoned the Johnson line in favour of a line along the Karakoram range further south.
 However, the maps were not updated and still showed the Johnson Line.

 Postal map of China published by the Government of China in 1917.
 The boundary in Aksai Chin is as per the Johnson line.

-From 1917 to 1933, the Postal Atlas of China, published by the Government of China in Peking had shown the boundary in Aksai Chin as per the Johnson line, which runs along the Kunlun Mountains.
+From 1917 to 1933, the Postal Atlas of China, published by the Government of China in Peking, had shown the boundary in Aksai Chin as per the Johnson line, which runs along the Kunlun Mountains.
 The Peking University Atlas, published in 1925, also put the Aksai Chin in India.
 When British officials learned of Soviet officials surveying the Aksai Chin for Sheng Shicai, warlord of Xinjiang in 1940–1941, they again advocated the Johnson Line.
-At this point the British had still made no attempts to establish outposts or control over the Aksai Chin, nor was the issue ever discussed with the governments of China or Tibet, and the boundary remained undemarcated at India's independence.
+At this point, the British had still made no attempts to establish outposts or control over the Aksai Chin, nor was the issue ever discussed with the governments of China or Tibet, and the boundary remained undemarcated at India's independence.